 Built with intention, the home blends efficiency and durability with everyday comfort, spray foam insulation, high-efficiency systems, tankless hot water, reverse osmosis drinking water, a water softener system, and thoughtful upgrades throughout.

 More than land.
 More than a home.
 This is West Texas living at its finest.
+The buyer is responsible for putting up a fence in the pasture on the property line.
+The chicken coop is not included.

-RESIDENCE AND IMPROVEMENTS: A 40x40 shop with a 40x25 lean is built with expansion in mind.
+Residence and Improvements: A 40x40 shop with a 40x25 lean is built with expansion in mind.
 It includes two roll up doors, two walk-through doors, a space framed out for a third roll up door, weld plates placed for future large lean-to's, pre ran fiber optic conduit and electrical conduit.
 The panel in the garage already sized for a future welder.
 Capped water line, and septic line ran for future addition.
 The ground work is already in place for a future game room, guest quarters, or expanded workspace.

 The house is pre-wired for a future hot tub, generator, and multiple lights and plugs.

-PRICE: The property is priced at $1,199,000.
+Price: The property is priced at $799,999